 - be at least 18 years of age

 - have lived experience with a mental health condition, substance use issue, or both

 - have a high school diploma or General Equivalency Diploma

 - be willing to appropriately share your recovery story

 - be able to demonstrate current self-directed recovery, and

 - pass criminal history and registry checks (link when live)

 Once you finish reviewing this information and complete the self-assessment, you’ll need to complete the form below, save it, and apply to receive training.
-You can find training opportunities at either the Texas Certification Board or Wales Education Services.
+You can find training opportunities through the Texas Certification Board.

 Training support may be obtained from the website of the Texas peer specialist development hub PeerForce.

 For more information or support please contact the Peer and Recovery Services unit at BHS_PeerServices@hhs.texas.gov.